mark-mcdermott/xun/docs/PUBLISHING-SETUP.md

 You'll see real-time updates as the publish progresses:
 - ✓ Preparing content
 - ✓ Pushing to GitHub
-- ✓ Waiting for Vercel build
+- ✓ Waiting for deployment (if Cloudflare configured)
-- ✓ Deployment complete
+- ✓ Publish complete

 ## Publishing Workflow